What Is the Best Way for Filling Skirting Boards?

 Understanding Skirting Boards

-Skirting boards, or baseboards, are a significant part of interior design, serving both functional and aesthetic purposes.
-They help to cover the joint between the wall surface and the floor, allowing for a clean and finished look.
-However, over time, gaps can form due to settling, wear, or damage.
-Filling these gaps not only enhances the overall appearance of the room but also offers added protection to your walls and flooring.
+Skirting boards, commonly known as baseboards, play a vital role in interior design by serving both practical and aesthetic functions.
+They cover the junction between the wall and the floor, providing a polished and complete look.
+However, as time passes, gaps may develop due to settling, wear, or damage.
+Addressing these gaps not only improves the room's overall appearance but also offers additional protection to both walls and flooring.

 Materials for Filling Skirting Boards